+In-between World Wars.
+WWII.
 GCSE Modern World History.
-Why did the Second World War happen?
 The Best And The Weirdest U.S. Propaganda Posters from WWI and WWII.
 Every country with a major involvement in World War I and II produced war propaganda posters.

 This made Australia acutely aware that its expansive borders and population of just 7m people left it vulnerable to attack.
 The Curtin government realized that Australia needed to “Populate or Perish”.
 It put plans in place for a large-scale immigration program (Ten Pound Poms scheme).
 Arthur Calwell.
 Post World War II British Migration to Australia.
-Summary Between 1947 and 1982, over a million Britons emigrated to Australia, the majority of whom travelled under the ten pound assisted passage scheme funded by the British and Australian governments.
+Summary.

 Stories from our collection.
 Ten Pound Poms: Immigration Museum.
 Skip to main content Calling all Ten Pound Poms, Nest Eggs and British migrants!

 10 September, 2016 English immigrants relaxing in a deck chair on MV 'Australasia', 1965Image: Rebecca JonesSource: Museum Victoria.
 My grandfather died fighting for Hitler.
 What should we make of his legacy? - RN.
 As a kid, I knew my grandad had fought in World War II.